|

 Here is a script to recompile invalid PL/SQL

-packages and package bodies.
-You may need to run it more than
+packages, stored procedures, functions and package bodies.
+You may need to this script more than

 once for dependencies, if you get errors from the script.